Accessibility

 Dates in the festival

-As soon as the hearing aid is set to ‘induction loop’ (i.e. T or M/T), it will receive the magnetic field and the audio signal will be transmitted to the hearing aid wearer.
+Once your hearing aid is set to “induction loop” (T or M/T), it will receive the magnetic field and the audio signal will be transmitted directly to the hearing aid user.

-As soon as the hearing aid is set to ‘induction loop’ (i.e. T or M/T), it will receive the magnetic field and the audio signal will be transmitted to the hearing aid wearer.
+Once your hearing aid is set to “induction loop” (T or M/T), it will receive the magnetic field and the audio signal will be transmitted directly to the hearing aid user.

 Subtitling of the stage language / little spoken language